Road transport

 Accelerating electrification of transport fleets across the Americas

-A Vitol-owned company, VG Mobility provides e-mobility solutions across the Americas, including electric fleet provision, charging infrastructure, depot design and construction, and asset management.
+A Vitol-owned company, VGMobility provides e-mobility solutions across the Americas, including electric fleet provision, charging infrastructure, depot design and construction, and asset management.

 Fleet of electric busses